 The above query gets the employee_id, first_name, and last_name of the employees whose salary is greater than $50,000.
 The WHERE condition defines the filtering criteria by comparing the value 50000 with the “salary” column using the “>” (greater than) operator.

-So there are four employees William, Olivia, James, and Benjamin with a salary greater than $50000.
+There are four employees, William, Olivia, James, and Benjamin, each with a salary over $50000.

-To get the employees with a salary greater than $50,000 and hired after January 1, 2023, use the below query.
+To get the employees with a salary greater than $50,000 and who were hired after January 1, 2023, use the query below.

 SELECT employee_id, first_name, last_name, salary, hire_date